March 2, 2014

 Affected OTC issuers and their insiders must pay the same filing fees as other reporting issuers in Canada.
 This includes SEDAR filing fees and late filing penalties.
 Further, OTC issuers that are not currently SEC filers may incur significant costs to comply with the Instrument – particularly if they do not currently have audited financial statements.

-Please contact any of the following members of McInnes Cooper’s Corporate Finance and Securities Team to discuss this topic or any other legal issue:
+Please contact any member of the McInnes Cooper’s Corporate Finance and Securities Team to discuss this topic or any other legal issue.

 McInnes Cooper has prepared this document for information only; it is not intended to be legal advice.
 You should consult McInnes Cooper about your unique circumstances before acting on this information.
 McInnes Cooper excludes all liability for anything contained in this document and any use you make of it.